goatwu1993/data_structure/README.md

 * A simple datastrucure implementation.

-* Implement dictionary with hash function.
+* Implement dictionary with hash table.